indexdata/foliojs/README.md

 * The value returted from a successful call is the parsed JSON of the response, or undefined if there is no content, rather than a [Response object](https://developer.mozilla.org/en-US/docs/Web/API/Response).

 All of these changes make this fetch function convenient to use with FOLIO services.

+#### async postModule(md)

+Posts the module specified by the `FolioModuleDescriptor` object `md` to the session's service, making it available to be enabled by tenants on that service.

+#### async modulesEnabled(tenant)

+Returns a list of all modules that are enabled for the specified tenant.
+Note that this is not necessarily the tenant of the session: in particular, this method may be evoked by a supertenant session to inspect the modules enabled for a regular tenant.

+#### async disable(tenant, moduleId)

+Disables the module specified by the supplied ID for the specified tenant.

+#### async enable(tenant, moduleId)

+Enables the module specified by the supplied ID for the specified tenant.

 ### class `FolioModuleDescriptor`